diSimplex/toolArchive/docs/tasks/Task006-Converging-ConTeXt-TUC-files.md

 # Task 006 - Converging ConTeXt TUC files

-0. Patch mtx-context.lua script to ensure correct `--once` behaviour with start page control.
+0. **not needed** Patch mtx-context.lua script to ensure correct `--once` behaviour with start page control.
+Use `--runs=1` instead.

-1. Identify page numbers inside the TUC file.
+1. **completed** Identify page numbers inside the TUC file.

    - run a simple tex document with different starting page numbers and compare the differences.

+2. Start writting a simple Ruby script which simulates splitting the luametatex document into type set sub-documents.

-2. Start writing a GoLang/Lua based TUC coordinator
+3. Start writing a GoLang/Lua based TUC coordinator

-3. Start writing a GoLang/ConTeXt based worker
+4. Start writing a GoLang/ConTeXt based worker

-4. Transfer TUC files to/from worker and coordinator
+5. Transfer TUC files to/from worker and coordinator

 ## Architecture